Regardt-van-der-Riet/APDS_FINAL/README.md

 - `SSL_KEY_PATH`: Location of the SSL private key file
 - `SSL_CERT_PATH`: Location of the SSL certificate file

-### Step 5: Initialize the Database
+### Step 5: Initialize the Database and Create Users

-Before running the application, you should ensure MongoDB is running and optionally create an admin user.
+This is a CRITICAL step.
+Before you can use the application, you MUST populate the database with at least one admin account and one customer account.
+Without these accounts, you will not be able to log in to the application.

 #### Verifying MongoDB is Running

+Before creating users, ensure that MongoDB is running on your system.

 1. Open a new command prompt or terminal window
 2. Check if MongoDB is running: